Home » What You Need to Know About Hiking Pikes Peak

 Getting down Pikes Peak

 Once you get to the top of Pikes Peak, you’re going to have to find a way back down.
-In the past, many hikers have used the Cog Railway.
-With that out of commission, here are your options:
+Be sure you have a plan and a backup plan!
+Here are your options:

 • Get a friend to meet you at the summit and drive you down (fees apply).
 If the Highway and/or summit is closed to visitors, parties will not be able to pick up hikers for transport.